vivin/gradle-semantic-build-versioning/README.md

 **NOTE: Plugin configuration and usage has changed significantly since version 2.x.
 If you are still using that version, the documentation can be found [here](https://github.com/vivin/gradle-semantic-build-versioning/tree/2.x).**

 This is a Gradle plugin that provides support for [semantic versioning](http://semver.org) of builds.
 It is quite easy to use and extremely configurable.
 The plugin allows you to bump the major, minor, patch or pre-release version based on the latest version, which is identified from a git tag.
 It also allows you to bump pre-release versions based on a scheme that you define.
 The version can be bumped by using version-component-specific project properties or can be bumped automatically based on the contents of a commit message.
 If no manual bumping is done via commit message or project property, the plugin will increment the version-component with the lowest precedence; this is usually the patch version, but can be the pre-release version if the latest version is a pre-release one.
+The plugin does its best to ensure that you do not accidentally violate semver rules while generating your versions; in cases where this might happen the plugin forces you to be explicit about violating these rules.

-As this plugin is applied to `settings.gradle`, the version calculation is done right at the start of the build, before any projects are configured.
-This means, the version is already present in the affected projects and will not change during build, no matter what the build does.
-No tagging during the build or changing of project properties will influence the version calculated.
-The only way to influence the version number is via project properties that are available in `settings.gradle` as described below.
+As this is a settings plugin, it is applied to `settings.gradle` and version calculation is therefore performed right at the start of the build, before any projects are configured.
+This means that the project version is immediately available (almost as if it were set explicitly - which it effectively is), and will never change during the build (barring some other, external task that attempts to modify the version during the build).
+While the build is running, tagging or changing the project properties will not influence the version that was calculated at the start of the build.

-The version that is set to the affected projects actually is a `String` object and can be used like that, even though officially the `version` field is just an `Object` and you should use its `toString()` method when using it.
-The version object has an additional boolean `snapshot` property that can be used for different project configuration for release or snapshot versions without the need for an `endsWith()` check.
-Besides that, the version object also has the additional properties `major`, `minor`, `patch` and `preRelease` that bear the single version components for further usage in the build process.
+**Note**: The gradle documentation specifies that the version property is an `Object` instance.
+So to be absolutely safe, and especially if you might change versioning-plugins later, you should use the `toString()` method on `project.version`.
+However, this plugin does set the value of `project.version` to a `String` instance and hence you can treat it as such.
+While the version property is a string, it does expose an additional `snapshot` property, which is a boolean.
+You can use this property for release vs. snapshot project-configuration, instead of having to do an `endsWith()` check.

 # Usage